Huayhuash Circuit Trek

 Day 16Trip to Lima.
 Arrive in the afternoon and transfer to hotel.

-Day 17Spend the day in Lima shopping and sightseeing, before your transfer to the airport.
+Day 17Spend the day in Lima shopping and sightseeing, before your transfer to the airport and journey home.

 Ready to go?Does this information excite you to take the next step towards achieving your goals in the mountains?
 If so, get in touch today.
 We pride ourselves on making sure that our clients have every opportunity to succeed on the mountains, including professional training advice, gear lists and video links on how to pack your bag, and much more.
 We are always available to answer any questions you may have by email, phone or skype, so contact us today!